 If you choose a low excess, you will pay less towards the claim but will probably end up paying more for the policy.
 In contrast, a higher excess will see you pay more to repair damage, but you will get a more affordable policy.

 Halifax as an excess of £50 on buildings and contents cover for its standard Home Insurance policy.
 Customers buying the Home Insurance Ultimate package will have an excess of £100 on buildings and contents.
-All the excess amounts above are mandatory, but customers can also agree a higher excess with Halifax and receive a discount on their policy.
+All the excess amounts above are mandatory, but customers can also agree a higher excess with Halifax and receive a lower cost on their policy.

-What the Customers Say
+What the Customers Say (as of June 2021)

 Halifax provides a home insurance product that ticks most boxes and is recognized by industry watchdogs for its security, fairness, and quality.
 The company has a five-star rating from Defaqto while also being fully regulated by the Financial Conduct Authority.
 While it’s nice those are in place, the best way to know about the pros and cons of Halifax home insurance is by asking customers.